First Marathon Fueling Tips (I Wish I Knew)

 This stuff isn't complicated, but it's a lot to keep track of mid-run when your brain is foggy and your legs are asking questions you don't want to answer.

-That's actually why I built PODIUM.
-It calculates your carb and sodium needs based on your workout, then tells you when to fuel with audio cues so you don't have to think about it.
+PODIUM calculates your carb and sodium needs based on your workout, then tells you when to fuel with audio cues so you don't have to think about it.

 Frequently asked questions

 At 15 minutes in, then every 20 minutes after that.
-Don't wait until you feel like you need it — by the time you're hungry, you're already behind.
+Don't wait until you feel like you need it.
+By the time you're hungry, you're already behind.
 You're fueling for how you'll feel at mile 20, not how you feel right now.

 Yes.
 Anything over 45 minutes benefits from fueling.
 You may not bonk on a half marathon without fuel, but practicing your fueling strategy in shorter races builds the habits and gut tolerance you'll need for the full distance.